-If you are interested in international placements, please join the listserv and you will receive more information on international organizations that are seeking externs.
-Students are responsible for finding and applying to their externships.
+Students are responsible for finding and applying to their internship that they can then convert to an externship.
 The Externship Program does provide a list of international placements that have hired students in the past or have indicated an interest in hiring WCL students.
+International externship and internship opportunities are posted on the OCPD Careerlink Symplicity Database.
+We also provide a detailed list of international externships and internships through the Global Opportunities Listserv.
 Some of the placements require that students apply through the Externship Program and others allow students to apply directly.
-Students are always free to seek placements on their own but they must meet the requirements.
+Students are always free to seek internships or externships on their own but if they wish to receive externship credit, then they must meet the requirements.

 The Washington College of Law's International Externship Program offers students a unique opportunity in American legal education.
 Students can earn academic credit while performing fieldwork outside of the United States in NGOs, government agencies, tribunals, and law firms engaged in pro bono work.
 Students participating in the International Program gather at WCL in mid May for a three-to-four day intensive seminar, which prepares them for their fieldwork.
 At the conclusion of the seminar, students disperse to their externship sites where they normally work fulltime for 7-10 weeks.
 During the field placement portion of the program, students and WCL faculty are linked via an Internet "virtual classroom" for continuing discussions of the students' experiences.
 When the field placement concludes, students reconvene at WCL in mid August for another three-to-four day seminar to further reflect on their externship experiences.
 Attendance at the mid-May and mid-August seminars is MANDATORY.
-The Summer 2013 Interntational Long Distance Externship Seminars will meet the weeks of May 13 and August 19.
+The Summer 2016 International Long Distance Externship Seminars will meet May 16-18th and August 15-17th.
 Attendance is mandatory.
 These seminars meet at WCL.
 All international travel for academic credit must be approved by the University.

 The mandatory Externship Seminar is three credits; in addition students earn 1, 2 or 3 credits for their field placements, depending on the number of hours worked.
 Students cannot participate in a Study Abroad program and earn externship credit as students may only earn a total of seven credits over the summer semester.